eigengrau/tts-backup/README.rst

 By default, TTS-Backup will assume that cached data is located in ``~/Documents/My Games/Tabletop Simulator``.

+TTS-Backup is a console application.
+For stern opponents of the CLI, a minimal GUI is provided.

 Usage flags and arguments are as follows:

 ::